Biduality and Reflexivity in Positive Characteristic: Introduction

 \begin{theorem}[Monge-Segre-Wallace] A projective variety $M$ is reflexive if and only if the conormal map $\pi_2$ is separable. \end{theorem}

-More recently, the problems of biduality and reflexivity of a projective variety $M\subset \mathbb{P}^n$ have been addressed by several authors via the use of the Gauss map, i.e., the rational map from $M$ to the Grassmann variety $\mathbb{G}(n,\mathbb{P}^n)$, which sends a smooth point $P\in M$ to the tangent space $T_pM$ to $M$ at $P$ in $\mathbb{P}^n$ - in the case of a hypersurcace, the Gauss map is just a map $\gamma: M \rightarrow \mathbb{P}^{* n}$.
+The problems of biduality and reflexivity of a projective variety $M\subset \mathbb{P}^n$ have been addressed by several authors via the use of the Gauss map, i.e., the rational map from $M$ to the Grassmann variety $\mathbb{G}(n,m)$, which sends a smooth point $P\in M$ to the $m$-dimensional tangent space $T_PM\in\mathbb{P}^n$ - in the case of a hypersurcace, the Gauss map is just a map $\gamma: M \rightarrow \mathbb{P}^{* n}$.
 As proved in \cite{kaji}, the separability of the Gauss map and the reflexivity of a variety are equivalent in the one-dimensional case, i.e. for projective curves.
 For higher dimensions, the authors in \cite{kleipie} showed that the Gauss map of a projective variety $M$ is separable if $M$ is reflexive.
-On the other hand, the converse of this result, i.e. whether the reflexivity of a projective variety implies the separability of the Gauss map, was answered recently by several authors negatively, who exposed specific examples (such as the Segre varieties) for which this assumption is not true.
+On the other hand, the converse of this result, i.e. whether the reflexivity of a projective variety implies the separability of the Gauss map, was answered recently negatively, since there are specific examples (such as the Segre varieties) for which this assumption is not true.
 These examples and further analysis is found in \cite{fukkaji} and the references therein.
 The previous work and results are, to the best of our knowledge, the most recent with regard to the study of biduality and reflexivity and are focused on weather and when they fail or not, in positive characteristic.

 The aim of this article is to extend the notions of biduality and reflexivity in the case of positive characteristic.
 We will make appropriate definitions which will make some important examples of varieties reflexive.
 We generalize the theory of Lagrange varieties presented in \cite[p.29]{gelfand2008discriminants} for projective varieties in the zero characteristic case, by introducing the respective $h$-cotagent bundle and $h$-Lagrangian subvarieties.
-In the case of hypersurfaces, this theory may be simplified significantly in terms of straightforward calculations, when we relate it with the implicit-inverse function theorem approach of Wallace, \cite{wal}.
+The case of hypersurfaces is illuminating and straightforward calculations can be made in terms of the implicit-inverse function theorem approach of Wallace, \cite{wal}.

-Notice that reflexivity has many important applications to enumerative geometry, computations with discriminants and resultants, invariant theory, combinatorics etc. We hope that our construction will find some similar applications to positive characteristic algebraic geometry.
+Reflexivity has many important applications to enumerative geometry, computations with discriminants and resultants, invariant theory, combinatorics etc. We hope that our construction will find some similar applications to positive characteristic algebraic geometry.